lilchiken/dto-with-interface-fastapi/README.md

 ## Next Steps

 - Connect another API, try changing the JSON objects for your needs.
-- Add [gunicorn](https://pypi.org/project/gunicorn/) or other web server before production.
+- Add [gunicorn](https://pypi.org/project/gunicorn/) or other web server for improve your skills.
 - Configure permissions in API viewset.

 ----